daniyarulydanial/Statistics/README.md

-# Statistics-Optimization
+# Statistics

-Here you can find my/group works on some tasks related to statistics and optimization mainly using Python.
+Here you can find my work on some statistics-related tasks using Python.